Mjboothaus/data-beach/intro_training.md

-# Summary of Introductory Training Videos
+# Summary of Introductory Training

 All of these videos are short and sharpish, Depending on your previous experience, choose the ones that are most helpful to get you up to speed.